 - 1. Load the correct stepping specific Display Context Save and Restore (CSR) program from the binary package. - a.
 Read the package header and extract the correct individual firmware.
 Binary package format details can be found in sections below. - b.
 Skip the header section at the start of the program binary. - c.
 Copy the payload into Display CSR Program Storage. - d.
 Perform the MMIO writes specified in the header section. - 2.
-Configure display engine to disable power power wells from table below, following the appropriate mode set disable sequences for any ports using those power wells.
+Configure display engine to disable power wells from table below, following the appropriate mode set disable sequences for any ports using those power wells.
 This can be done earlier if desired.
 DMC will prevent entry if these wells are not disabled. - Disable power wells PG3 and greater - 3.
-Set display register 0x45520 bit 1 to 1b.
-It does not need to be cleared at any time. - 4.
-Set DC_STATE_EN Dynamic DC State Enable = "Enable up to DC5" for DC5 or "Enable up to DC6" for DC6.
+Set display register 0x45520 bits [1:0] to 2'b11.
+The bits do not need to be cleared at any time. - 4.
+Set DC\STATE\EN Dynamic DC State Enable = "Enable up to DC5" for DC5 or "Enable up to DC6" for DC6.